robert-zaremba/robert-zaremba.github.io/_sources/pages/about_me.txt

 More detailed informations about me you can find at my `carreer <http://careers.stackoverflow.com/robertzaremba>`_ profile.

-I'm a system architect and computer scientist, studied at Wrocław University.
-My work interests are about data mining, maths, physics, IT and programming pearls.
+I'm a system architect and computer scientist, achieved MSc in computer science at Wrocław University.
+My work interests are about data mining, maths, physics (studied on year of Physics), IT and programming pearls.

 .. raw:: html

-  In my daily work I'm developing and leading applications for:
+  During my daily work I'm developing and leading applications for:

 * data / web mining
 * automated analysis